Proof of financial ability (International admissions)

 The amount applicants are currently required to document is to meet the requirement from The Norwegian Directorate of Immigration (UDI) when applying for a Student Permit (student visa).

-*The required amount is correct for the academic year 2017/2018 and subject to change by march 2018
+*The required amount was subject to change by April 2018

 Required documentation and Sponsorship